-Depreciation, amortization and asset removal costs increased by \$30 million or 3.1% for the year ended December 31, 2023, primarily due to gains on the disposal of fixed assets recognized in the prior year, as well as higher depreciation resulting from the growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program.
+Depreciation, amortization and asset removal costs increased by \$70 million, or 7.0%, for the year ended December 31, 2024.
+This increase was primarily due to growth in capital assets as the Company continues to place new assets in-service, consistent with its ongoing capital investment program, and higher asset removal costs.